-Kenmare, on the Ring of Kerry, is a small delightful town set by the Kenmare river.
-It boasts a plethora of restaurants, traditional pubs and art and graft shops.
+Kenmare (Irish: Ceann Mara), on the Ring of Kerry and Wild Atlantic Way, is a small delightful town set by the Kenmare river.
+It boasts a plethora of gourmet restaurants, traditional pubs and art & graft shops.
 On Wednesdays the square is full of market stalls offering a multitude of goods including artisan foods, farm butter, duck and chicken eggs, homemade crafts, paintings of local vistas, bric-a-brac, jewellery and the more mundane, clothes, carpets and tools.
 The annual Kenmare Fair takes place on the 15th August.
-Here horses and pony's are bought and sold and old acquaintances, who have not seen each other for a whole year, meet once again to exchange gossip, send wishes to each others families and, retiring to a local hostelry, enjoy a well deserved (or not, as the case may be) pint of Guinness.
+Here horses and pony's are bought and sold and old acquaintances meet once again to exchange gossip, send wishes to each others families and, retiring to a local hostelry, enjoy a well deserved (or not, as the case may be) pint of Guinness.